marcoperic/PhotoUtilityApp/README.md

+# THIS BRANCH USES PRE-SET URIs IN THE PHOTOSTORE FOR THE INTENTION OF ELIMINATING PROCESSING STEPS AND ALLOWING FOR RAPID PROTOTYPING.
+ACTUAL FUNCTIONAL TESTING SHOULD BE DONE IN MASTER.

 # Design Notes

 When the user swipes to delete an image, the URI is passed to the server and it returns the number of images that are within a certain distance.
 The original picture is added to the delete page and the neighbor images are also added.
 The number is displayed as a little pop-up, like a game point number.